moemoe89/go-kubernetes-t3/replication-set/README.md

 # KUBERNETES-REPLICATION-SETS #

-This Replication Set project for practice Kubernetes
+This Replication Set project for practice Kubernetes.
+The go-hostname image container is a simple app that running on port 5000

+All of configuration will be following port 5000 for the application

 ## Setup